Coca-Cola Park

 Coca-Cola Park is a baseball park in Allentown, Pennsylvania.
 It is the home field for the Lehigh Valley IronPigs, the Triple-A level Minor League Baseball affiliate of the Philadelphia Phillies.

 Coca-Cola Park accommodates 10,178 fans, including auxiliary areas (lawn, dugout suites, and Tiki Terrace), and cost $50.25 million to build.
 On March 7, 2007, naming rights to the stadium were awarded to the Coca-Cola Company Bottling Co. of the Lehigh Valley.

+On February 3, 2026, the IronPigs and ABARTA Coca-Cola Beverages announced that Coca-Cola would be concluding its naming rights partnership at the end of the 2026 season.
+The stadium will be renamed to Jefferson Park in 2027 after the team reached a naming rights deal with Jefferson Health.